 Strengthening the Role of Informal Waste Pickers

 Informal waste pickers play an integral role in South Africa’s waste industry.
 For generations, these men and women—known locally as reclaimers, waste pickers or bagerezi—have earned income from collecting, sorting and selling recyclable discards.
-In doing so, they remove tonnes of waste from city streets and keep it out of municipal landfills.
-In fact, their work is key to South Africa’s impressive recycling rate of 57 per cent.
+They remove tonnes of waste from city streets and keep it out of municipal landfills.
+Their work is key to South Africa’s impressive recycling rate of 57 per cent.

 Yet these workers remain vulnerable and poorly compensated actors in a highly profitable industry.